mathuin/TopoMC/README.md

 * TopoMC no longer downloads data from the USGS due to changes in their web services.
 The current workaround is somewhat clumsy and awkward, but it does work.

-## Old changes

-* TopoMC generates Anvil worlds with full 256-block heights thanks to @codewarrior0 and his changes to mcedit/pymclevel!
-Thank you!

-* TopoMC also runs on Windows!
-Kinda.
-I think.
-It works for me, anyway!
-See [this](https://github.com/mathuin/TopoMC/wiki/RunningOnWindows) for more details!

-* The array and world code has been replaced with region-based code which improve accuracy while saving CPU and memory.
-The new commands to download, prepare, and build regions are documented below.

-* GPGPU support has been added.
-Yes, your video card can help you build Minecraft worlds!
-This latest feature relies on [PyOpenCL](http://mathema.tician.de/software/pyopencl) and its associated dependencies, and is not supported on all systems.

-* The landcover code has been rewritten to support the usage of MCEdit schematics as templates for certain areas, specifically croplands (farms) and developed areas.
-More information about this feature can be found [here](https://github.com/mathuin/TopoMC/wiki/UsingSchematics).

-* pymclevel has been included as a submodule.
-This release of pymclevel includes an accelerated NBT module which must be compiled before use, as seen below.
-This module can have a significant impact on performance.

-* The test dataset has been removed.

-* The safehouse has been removed, but the default spawn point is still at the highest point in the dataset.

 ## Before running TopoMC

 You will need some additional software installed on your system before TopoMC can run.
 On Ubuntu (precise pangolin), the following packages need to be installed: